Glazed Orange Cake Mix Cookies

 - Heat oven to 350 degrees F.

-- In a large bowl, beat softened butter and sugar until creamy, about 2 mins.
+- In a large bowl, beat softened butter until creamy.

-- Add cake mix, flaxseed, 1 tbsp grated orange rind and 1/4 cup fresh orange juice.
+- Add cake mix, 1 tbsp grated orange rind and 1/4 cup fresh orange juice.

 - Beat until thick but smooth.